Proposed Whitehorse gully Tailings Storage Facility

 The Whitehorse Gully tailings storage facility has been designed to allow for construction to occur in phases.
 Phase 1 is the initial construction of the embankment into the underlying rock foundation and then pipework, underdrainage and the pumping system.
 This phase needs to be ready to receive mine tailings by early 2022.
 It is expected that this stage will meet the mine’s needs for approximately 3 years.
 Subsequent phases will ‘lift’ the embankment to provide additional capacity for an additional 9 years of tailings storage.

-Phase 1 construction should be ready to commence in 2020 with site preparation potentially in early spring.
+Phase 1 construction should be ready to commence in 2020 with site preparation potentially in late spring.
 The major works should take place in summer 2020 to the end of 2021.
 Construction activities will be similar to previous works at the mine such as the recent ‘lift’ to the Terrible Gully facility.
 It will include excavators, dozers, scrapers, compactors, haulage and water trucks.

 As with previous construction projects, Ballarat Gold Mine will select and closely monitor a contractor capable of complying to all the Environmental and Community policies including the site’s strict compliance limits for noise, dust, water, heritage and curfew times for the duration of the project.